Idden/QuantumAlgorithmsQiskit/README.md

 # Quantum Algorithm Simulations with Qiskit

-This repository contains Python simulations of foundational quantum algorithms using Qiskit:
+This repository contains Python simulations of quantum algorithms using Qiskit:

 - Deutsch's Algorithm
 - Deutsch-Jozsa Algorithm